WKRP in Cincinnati: Music licensing

 The show's use of Blondie's "Heart of Glass" was widely credited with helping the song become a major U.S. hit, and the band's record label Chrysalis Records presented the producers with a gold record award for the song's album Parallel Lines.
 The gold record can be seen hanging on the wall in the "bullpen" set in many episodes.

 The songs were often tied into episode plots, and some pieces of music were even used as running gags.
-For example, the doorbell at Jennifer's penthouse apartment played "Fly Me to the Moon" (which was later replaced by "Beautiful Dreamer" for copyright reasons).
+For example, the doorbell chimes at Jennifer's penthouse apartment played "Fly Me to the Moon" (which was later replaced by "Beautiful Dreamer" for copyright reasons).

 Wilson has commented that WKRP was videotaped rather than filmed because at the time, music-licensing fees were lower for videotaped programs, a loophole that was intended to accommodate variety shows.
 Music licensing deals that were cut at the time of production covered only a limited number of years, but when the show entered syndication shortly after its 1982 cancellation, most of the original music remained intact because the licensing deals were still active.
 After the licenses had expired, later syndicated versions of the show did not feature the music as first broadcast, with stock production music inserted in place of the original songs to avoid paying additional royalties.
 In some cases (such as during scenes with dialogue over background music), some of the characters' lines were dubbed by soundalike actors, a practice evident in all prints of the show issued since the early 1990s, including those used for its late-1990s run on Nick at Nite.

 The expense of procuring licenses for the original music delayed release of a DVD set for years.
 When a Season 1 set was finally released, much of the music was again replaced and the soundalike vocal dubs were present.
 Some scenes were shortened or cut entirely, but some deleted scenes that had not been included in the original broadcast were added.